ritikbhati/dashboard/README.md

 # DashBoard

-This is used using React-Vite
+This is made using React-Vite
 ## https://ritik-dashboard.netlify.app/